 I’m drawn to zines for three primary reasons:

 - They’re real.
 In a world where so much is digital, zines are something concrete that you can physically distribute (ideally using recycled materials).
-That doesn’t necessarily mean anything, but it feels different, and cool.
-Of course, they can also be digitized for maximum accessibility.
+Of course, they can also be digitized for maximum accessibility, but in a world where social media platforms are increasingly unreliable, zines are one option (among others) for a more old-school approach to sharing information.

 - They’re small.
 The limited space is an exercise in editing: how do you share what you want to share, especially when you’re super passionate about it, when you have a limited amount of pages to work with?
-This has been a healthy challenge for me.
+What information is most vital and/or “sticky” for your intended audience?
+This has been a healthy challenge for me (and one that relates pretty directly to poetry too).

 - They’re democratic.
-This is a point that has something in common with spoken word and slam poetry.
-Zines acknowledge that everyone has a story, or a passion, or something meaningful to share.
+Another point that has something in common with spoken word and slam poetry: Zines acknowledge that everyone has a story, or a passion, or something meaningful to share.
 You don’t have to ask for permission or have a formal publisher.
+You don’t need a huge budget, or enormous social media following.
 You just have to have something to say.

 Make Your Own Zines

 There’s no one way to make or format a zine, but I really like the 8-page “z-fold” format.
-You take one sheet of paper (I use 11×17 paper, but it also works with 8.5×11), cut a slit in the middle, and then fold it how the link says.
-It’s relatively cost-effective and easy for people to print out their own if they want more copies.
+You take one sheet of paper (I use 11×17 paper, but it also works with 8.5×11), cut a slit in the middle, and then fold it how that link says.
+Here’s a tutorial video too.
+For shorter runs of a particular zine, I just print them out myself, and spend a few hours cutting/folding while watching a movie or whatever.
+You could also throw zine-folding parties and get more people involved.

 For larger runs, I’ve been sending PDFs to a print shop (Smart Set here in MPLS; a union shop, offering a paper option that is 100% post-consumer waste recycled) and getting them printed/stapled instead, just to save the time/effort of doing all that folding.
 That’s more expensive, but can be worth it if you’re printing thousands at a time (which is rare for most zines, but something to think about).